 How’s life your way?
 Busy as usual here.
 Today I wanted to share with you a super easy project that will add a whole lot of bang for the buck!
+This custom wood accent wall tutorial can be done in a couple of days.
+All the materials can be found at the local hardware store and tile store.

 In the Fall One Room Challenge, I decided to take on two powder rooms.
 These rooms had very different color palettes and vibes.
 I love them both!
 I have tons of favorite projects to share over the next few weeks but this one is on the top of the list.